Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Proposal of three-step transfer protocol

 \section{Proposal of three-step transfer protocol}

-As discussed in the previous section, the edge states in QW can be transferred by defining the initial state in Eq.~\eqref{eq: psi_zero} and $\theta$ in Eq.~\eqref{eq: tanh_vt}, and performing time evolution.
-In this paper, we refer to this transfer protocol as a one-step transfer.
-Fig~\ref{fig: cp13_four}.(a) shows the time dependence of transfer velocity $v$ in this method.
-However, nonadiabatic transitions of edge states are inevitable during transfer.
-To address this, we propose a protocol called a three-step transfer that reduces such transitions and enables higher-fidelity transfer.
-The idea to improve transfer efficiency is to gradually transform the wavefunction of stationary edge state into that of an edge state moving at velocity $v$ before initiating its motion.
-As the name suggests, this method consists of three steps: the first step (from $\tau = 0$ to $\tau = \tau_1$), the second step (from $\tau = \tau_1$ to $\tau = \tau_2$), and the third step (from $\tau = \tau_2$ to $\tau = \tau_{\mathrm{f}}$), as illustrated in Fig.~\ref{fig: cp13_four}.(b)-(d) .
-From time $\tau = 0$ to $\tau = \tau_1$, the wavefunction of stationary edge state is gradually transformed into the wavefunction of moving edge state.
-From $\tau_1$ to $\tau_2$, the edge state is transferred as in the one-step transfer.
-Finally, from $\tau_2$ to $\tau_{\mathrm{f}}$, the inverse transformation performed from $0$ to $\tau_1$ is performed.
+As discussed in the previous section, the edge state in the QW can be transferred by the time evolution of the initial state defined in Eq.~\eqref{eq: psi_zero} driven by the time-dependent $\theta$ given by Eq.~\eqref{eq: tanh_vt}.
+In this work, we refer to this transfer protocol as the one-step transfer protocol.
+Figure \ref{fig: cp13_four}.(a) illustrates the time dependence of the velocity $v$ in this protocol.
+However, nonadiabatic transitions are inevitable when the stationary edge state is suddenly accelerated.
+To address this, we propose a protocol termed a three-step transfer that suppresses such transitions to enables high-speed and higher-fidelity transport.
+Our protocol based on principle to gradually transform the wavefunction of the stationary edge state in Eq.\ (\ref{eq: psi_zero}) into that of the relativistic edge state in Eq.\ (\ref{eq: Psi_v}) before spatially moving the domain wall.
+This protocol consists of three distinct steps: the first step (from $\tau = 0$ to $\tau = \tau_1$), the second one (from $\tau = \tau_1$ to $\tau = \tau_2$), and the third one (from $\tau = \tau_2$ to $\tau = \tau_{\mathrm{f}}$), as illustrated in Fig.~\ref{fig: cp13_four}.(b)-(d).
+Each step performs the following operation to the edge state: \begin{itemize} \item Step 1 $(0\le \tau < \tau_1)$: The stationary edge state at the initial position is adiabatically transformed into the wavefunction form of the relativistic edge state by changing the slop $a$ but keeping its position. \item Step 2 $(\tau_1 \le \tau < \tau_2)$: The edge state is transferred by moving the domain wall at a constant velocity $v$ as in the one-step transfer protocol, but starting from the mapped to the relativistic edge state. \item Step 3 $(\tau_2 \le \tau_{\mathrm{f}})$: The relativistic edge state is adiabatically transformed into the stationary edge state at the position $v(\tau_2-\tau_2)$, as the inverse transformation of the Step 1. \end{itemize}